m-arda-aydn/ITACLIP/README.md

 ## LLaMa Generated Texts
 For reproducibility, we provide the LLM-generated auxiliary texts.
 Please update the auxiliary path (```auxiliary_text_path```) in the config files.
 We also provide the definition and synonym generation codes (```llama3_definition_generation.py```and ```llama3_synonym_generation.py```).
 For the supported datasets, running these files is unnecessary, as we have already included the LLaMA-generated texts.
 ## Evaluation
-To evaluate ITACLIP on a dataset, run the following command
+To evaluate ITACLIP on a dataset, run the following command updating the dataset_name.
 ```
 python eval.py --config ./configs/cfg_{dataset_name}.py
 ```